 Henri Cartier-Bresson, the father of street photography, said in an interview with the Washington Post, “There is a creative fraction of a second when you are taking a picture.
 Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera.
 That is the moment the photographer is creative.
 Oop!
 The Moment!
 Once you miss it, it is gone forever.”
 Capturing the decisive moment takes a bit of luck, quick reaction time, and a good knowledge of your camera.

 Typically, I set my camera to aperture priority.
 In addition, I use Auto ISO to make sure that my shutter speeds are fast enough.
 This way I know that if anything happens suddenly, that my camera will be ready.
 Capturing a subtle gesture, like a gaze or hand movement can be the difference between a good street photo and a great one.

-7.5 The Right Way to Approach Strangers
+10. Learn the Right Way to Approach Strangers

 A word of warning, making street portraits is addictive!
 I remember being so nervous when I made my first portrait of a stranger.
 But once I had the image I was on a natural high!
 I think I asked another half dozen strangers that afternoon if I could make their portrait!

 The key to getting permission to take a stranger’s picture is flattery.
 Don’t go racing towards someone, camera waving, yelling, “Hey, can I take your picture?”
 No, approach them with your camera at your side.
 Tell them that you love their smile or the way their hair is being backlit in the afternoon sun.
 Talk to them and let them know that you are a street photographer documenting life in your town.
 Once you have established a rapport, then ask them, “Would you mind if I make your portrait?”
 I have found that by using this approach, nine times out of ten I get my shot.